 - Once it is done diagnosing and fixing the issues, go back to Windows Update and check if the issue has really been fixed.

 Fix 4: Delete SoftwareDistribution folder content and reset Windows update components

 Another issue that might be derailing your Windows Update could be the existing files in the Software Distribution folder.
 The files within it make up a critical part of the Windows update process.
 The corruption of these files can really throw a monkey wrench in your efforts to download and install Windows updates.

 In such a case, you will have to delete a couple of folders that are within the SoftwareDistribution folder.
 But before that, you will have to stop certain services and later resume these as well.
 Here’s how to go about the whole process:

 Firstly, we have to stop a few services which can either be done from the Services app or from the Command Prompt.

-Alternatively, if you’re using the command prompt, type the following commands one by one and hit Enter after each one to stop the respective services.
+- Alternatively, if you’re using the command prompt, type the following command and hit Enter:

 net stop wuauserv